jponf/aia-chaser/README.md

 You may have experienced that already when some HTTPS URL works on your browser but fail when using `curl` or `Python` + `requests`.
-Then this package could be of help to you :guide_dog:.
+Then this package could be helpful to you :guide_dog:.

 ## Examples